 - Medicare and FEHB - Putting It Together

 On June 10, AFSA President Ambassador Barbara Stephenson met with 25 or so Foreign Service retirees on the University of Denver campus in Denver, Colo.
-The meeting was part of Ambassador Stephenson’s outreach visit to Denver, where she also met with Lieutenant Governor Donna Lynne, Denver mayor Michael Hancock, and members of WorldDenver and the Denver Metro Chamber of Commerce.
+The meeting was part of Ambassador Stephenson’s outreach visit to Denver, where she also met with Lieutenant Governor Donna Lynne, the mayor of Denver, and members of WorldDenver and the Denver Metro Chamber of Commerce.

 Ambassador Stephenson encouraged those in attendance to take up AFSA’s challenge to get out there and tell the story of the Foreign Service to the American public.
 She detailed AFSA’s new outreach strategy, and encouraged them to become part of AFSA’s Speakers Bureau.
 Our retirees are our best advocates as we seek to create a true domestic constituency for the Foreign Service.

 Ambassador Arnold Chacón, the Director General of the Foreign Service, was also on hand to meet with the retirees.
 The DG spoke to the Department’s current recruiting efforts and his vision for the Foreign Service in 2025.
 FCS retiree Michael Keaveny introduced Ambassador Stephenson, and retired Ambassador Gary Grappo—currently a distinguished fellow at UD—welcomed those in attendance.
 AFSA appreciates the attendance of so many local retirees and looks forward to more such events around the country in the coming months.